Bradley Walsh thought he was ‘going to prove the pyramids were built by aliens’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Bradley Walsh has said he thought he was “going to prove” the Egyptian pyramids were built by aliens in his new television show.
+Bradley Walsh says he thought he was “going to prove” that the pyramids in Egypt were built by aliens before investigating the conspiracy theory as part of a new show.

-The presenter, 64, known for The Chase and Gladiators, is the face of Sky History programme Bradley Walsh: Egypt’s Cosmic Code.
-For the series, he travelled to the country to investigate “this rumour that the pyramids weren’t built by Ancient Egyptians at all.”
+The presenter, 64, known for The Chase and Gladiators, has always been interested in the tomb structures at Giza since he was child as his teacher was the great-niece of Howard Carter, who found Tutankhamun’s tomb.

 Walsh added: “Prior to arriving in Egypt, I’m thinking: this is going be great, I’m going to prove this is the aliens.